-In 2019, the idea of outsourcing audio production seems like a ludicrous idea for all but giant companies with enormous budgets.
+In 2020, the idea of outsourcing audio production might seem like a ludicrous idea for all but those with high production volumes and large budgets.
 At Finewav, we predict that media production will see major growth in the coming decade as more people and companies from around the world enter the content creation marketplace.
 Everyone from eBay sellers to real estate agents will likely make use of audio in the form of podcasts, videos, live streaming, and other interactive content.

 As more people and small businesses demand high-quality, high-volume audio production, it’s likely that some will require an outside technician or company to handle the workload.
 As new tools will make it easier than ever to create professional audio content on any budget, new trends and technology will also increase demand for specialty audio content.
 Music performances, surround sound, and elaborately produced podcasts all pose unique challenges that could necessitate the assistance of an audio specialist.
 In this post, we’ll focus on audio production for the typical person or small business entering the realm of audio production with an emphasis on vocal recording for podcast and video.

 Consider outsourcing your audio production if you do any of the following:

 - have audio quality standards that require expert attention

 - have tight time constraints